-Before cooking pea greens, look them over and cut or snap off any wilting leaves, tough ends, or thick stems (you can tell they're too thick if you bite into them and you can't bite right through them).
+Before cooking pea greens, look them over and cut or snap off any wilting leaves, tough ends, or thick stems.
 Rinse them in cool water, lift them out of the water to leave behind any grit, and dry them in layers of paper towels or a salad spinner.
-If you're confronted with a particularly twisted bunch, cut them up to make them easier to eat after they're cooked.
+If you're confronted with a particularly twisted bunch, cut them up to make them easier to eat.